What is hand, foot, and mouth disease?

 Living with hand, foot, and mouth disease

-Living with hand, foot, and mouth disease is a short-term challenge since the virus passes after about a week.
+Living with hand, foot, and mouth disease is a short-term challenge since the symptoms go away in about a week.
 As a parent caring for a child who has the virus, your primary goals are to keep your child comfortable and hydrated.
 It is best to keep them at home to rest and away from situations that will infect others.

 Questions to ask your doctor